radian-software/radian/reference/EMACS.md

 Any non-file buffers you open while in a Projectile project will be marked as associated with that project, and will show up under `C-c p b` along with any buffers for files in the project.

 You can view the project for the current buffer in the mode line at the bottom of Emacs.
-If you are in the `dotfiles` project, for instance, then your mode line might look something like this:
+If you are in the `radian` project, for instance, then your mode line might look something like this:

 ```
-[*] init.el        72% (389,30)  [dotfiles]  (Emacs-Lisp Paredit AggrIndent)
+[*] init.el        72% (389,30)  [radian]  (Emacs-Lisp Paredit AggrIndent)
 ```

 ### Switch to an arbitrary file, or a new file